The Shadow Returns

-The Shadow Returns is a 1946 American comedy crime film directed by Phil Rosen and starring Kane Richmond, Barbara Read and Tom Dugan.
-It features the pulp character The Shadow, already a popular hero of novels and a radio show.
-It was the first in a series of three films released by Monogram in 1946 starring Richmond in the role.
+The Shadow Returns is a 1946 American comedy crime film directed by Phil Rosen and starring Kane Richmond, Barbara Read, and Tom Dugan.
+It features the pulp-fiction character The Shadow, already a popular hero of novels and a radio show.
+It was the first in a series of three films released by Monogram Pictures in 1946 starring Richmond in the role.

-Premise
+Plot

-Private detective Lamont Cranston steps in to solve a murder for the police with the assistance of his alter ego The Shadow.
+Private detective Lamont Cranston steps in to solve a murder for the police with the assistance of his alter ego, The Shadow.